code0wl/inherito/README.md

 # inHerito
-In a world where functional programming is taking over.
-There is still something magical and beautiful about the inheritance design patterns.
-In JavaScript that translate to the OLOO pattern to be more specific.
-But Some refer to it as the prototypal design pattern (Not to be confused with the clasical design pattern).

-The main argument for going functional is that you do not have to think too much ahead since your code is very modular and flexible.

-There is nothing wrong with thinking ahead to a certain capacity, though.
-I've created this little toolkit out of pure love, this because OOP has served me well over the years.
-This is my goodbye to this pattern as I am adopting a more functional way of programming.
-This is the best practices i've gathered from using any prototypical inheritance pattern.
-For beginners it is simple to pick up and learn OOP in JavaScript and for advanced users it is a lot cleaner code.
-Since nothing is really sacrafised I can only see gains in using this pattern for object creation and inheritance.
+inHherito is a composable object factory creator that allows you create the objects you want with ease and with the correct inheritance.
+It allows you to use properties and function methods from other objects without overusing and overinheriting.
+Every object that is created gets it's own logging information if option is set to true and allows you to keep a mindful eye on your objects.

+inHerito allows you to pass any object property you may want and it bootstraps this into a new object for you with the correct inheritance with blazing speed.

 ###How to use
 This script has no depencies except for running it in a ES5 safe environment.
 Can be used for Node or Window environment.
+You may use es15 becuase of babel integration.

+	var Racer = inHerito.create({ carType: 'Porche', experience: 400 });
+Since Racer is the new factory, the options given to it will act as default options.

+You can then decide to keep using racer by typing
+	var Racer = inHerito.create({ carType: 'Porche', experience: 400 });